 In North America, palm oil represents less than one percent of all vegetable oils used.

-Internationally, where about 5% of Wendy’s restaurants are located, approximately 220 restaurants across 10 different countries currently use palm oil for cooking.
+Internationally, where about 5% of Wendy’s restaurants are located, more than 200 restaurants across 13 different countries currently use palm oil for cooking.
 Understanding the consumer interest in this issue as well as the effects conventional sourcing can have on the environment, we are working with internal teams and our individual franchisees to educate and develop a plan that supports the procurement of sustainable palm oil and considers the complex nature of our international supply chain operations.
 This is something we are making continual progress on and we look forward to sharing a comprehensive plan in the future.

 Supporting Sustainable Palm Oil Production